-Our secured revolving credit facility and our September 2002 term loan contain restrictive covenants and also require us to maintain specified financial ratios and satisfy other financial condition tests when our net domestic cash is below specified amounts, and the Dresden loan agreement imposes restrictive covenants on AMD Saxony, including a prohibition on its ability to pay dividends.
+Our secured revolving credit facility and our September 2002 term loan contain restrictive covenants and also require us to maintain specified financial ratios and satisfy other financial condition tests when our net domestic cash is below specified amounts, and the Dresden loan agreements imposes restrictive covenants on AMD Saxony, including a prohibition on its ability to pay dividends.

 Our ability to satisfy the covenants, financial ratios and tests of our debt instruments can be affected by events beyond our control.
 We cannot assure you that we will meet those requirements.
 A breach of any of these covenants, financial ratios or tests could result in a default under our secured revolving credit facility, our September 2002 term loan and/or the Dresden loan agreements.
-The occurrence of an event of default under any of these agreements or under the indenture governing our Debentures would likely result in a cross-default under the agreements covering the other borrowings and would permit the applicable lenders or noteholders to declare all amounts outstanding under those borrowing arrangements to be immediately due and payable and permitting the lenders to terminate all commitments to extend further credit.
+The occurrence of an event of default under any of these agreements or under the indentures governing our debentures and our 4.50% Convertible Senior Notes Due 2007 (4.50% Notes) would likely result in a cross-default under the agreements covering the other borrowings and would permit the applicable lenders or noteholders to declare all amounts outstanding under those borrowing arrangements to be immediately due and payable would permit the lenders to terminate all commitments to extend further credit.
 If we were unable to repay those amounts, the lenders under the secured revolving credit facility, the September 2002 term loan and the Dresden loan agreements could proceed against the collateral granted to them to secure that indebtedness.
-We have pledged substantially all of our personal property, including inventory and accounts receivable, as security under our secured revolving credit facility, and certain property, plant and equipment as security under our September 2002 term loan, and AMD Saxony has pledged substantially all of its property as security under the Dresden loan agreement.
-If the lenders under any of the credit facilities or the noteholders or the trustee under the indenture governing our Debentures accelerate the repayment of borrowings, we cannot assure you that we will have sufficient assets to repay those borrowings and our other indebtedness.
+We have pledged substantially all of our personal property, including inventory and accounts receivable, as security under our secured revolving credit facility, and certain property, plant and equipment as security under our September 2002 term loan, and AMD Saxony has pledged substantially all of its property as security under the Dresden loan agreements.
+If the lenders under any of the credit facilities or the noteholders or the trustee under the indenture governing our debentures or our 4.50% Notes accelerate the repayment of borrowings, we cannot assure you that we will have sufficient assets to repay those borrowings and our other indebtedness.